< Return to Main FAQ listing

 When will I get a refund if I cancel my Examination?

 When a candidate registers for an examination, significant costs are incurred by the ABO.
 If you cancel your examination before the registration deadline, your examination fee will be refunded less a $300 application fee.
 Fees for examinations are non-refundable, regardless of reason, if you cancel your examination after the registration deadline has passed.
-However, half the examination fee will be applied to the next offered examination, if taken within the time limit for an active application.
+However, if the full fee was paid, 50% of the examination fee will be applied to the next offered examination, if taken within the time limit for an active application.

 When will I get my Examination results?